Dot32Dev/dot32.dev-v6/tutorials/render-markdown-with-javascript.md

 ## You're half way there to building an SPA

-A `Single Page Application` is a website in which the page never reloads, it just requests the content it needs as you navigate.
+A "Single Page Application" is a website in which the page never reloads, it just requests the content it needs as you navigate.
 Things get more complicated as you realise editing/reading from the URL is required, assuming you want to share links to specific pages or have google web crawl your pages.
 I am reading the url with this value:
 ```javascript
 window.location.pathname
 ```